What we do

 The Holland Flower Alliance is active on five levels:

-To achieve this we need to look carefully at each element of the process, to minimise any risks of damage or delay due to excess handling and to address the problem of cut flowers being shipped at temperatures that are often too high, ensuring that the flowers receive the optimum care and attention.
+To achieve this we need to look carefully at each element of the process, minimising any risks of damage or delay due to excess handling and to address the problem of cut flowers being shipped at temperatures that are often too high, ensuring that the flowers receive the optimum care and attention.
 Not only does that mean that the consumer can enjoy the beauty of the flowers for longer, but an efficient and optimum ‘floral chain’ also means added value for the flower trade.

 Digital information sharing is also vital.
 Delicate cargo such as flowers requires a smooth logistics chain to make transport times as short as possible.
 Customs procedures must be taken care of and documentation in place well ahead of schedule.
 By improving information exchange at every leg of the journey, risks of delay can be minimised.